world-class/REPL/modules/level_6/games_dev/README.md

 You’ll study a range of examples and learn how to program graphics in contemporary graphical software for different applications.

-### Mobile Development
-The Mobile Development module aims to give you the fundamental understanding and skills needed to develop mobile applications.
-By studying this module, you will learn the principles of effective mobile user interface design and how to design and build user interfaces.
-You’ll learn about datadriven mobile apps, and how you can integrate an app with a data source.
-You’ll learn about the mobile development ecosystem and how to develop, run and test your applications.
-You’ll work with various sensors available on mobile devices using built-in application programming interfaces.
-The style of the module is practical, focusing on developing working apps.

 ### Interaction Design
 In this module, you’ll examine the notion of